Eswatini Privacy Centre

 Products and services

-Many of our products and services rely on personal data.
+Many of our products and services rely on personal information.
 For example:

 Credit reporting: TransUnion compiles consumer credit information in credit reports from applications to (for example) credit providers or services providers for credit or services.